-Short-term investments includes cash and highly liquid investments with a maturity of between 30 days to one year from the date of acquisition or opening of the deposit or similar account and cash on deposit that has a notice period of less than 30 days.
+Short-term investments includes cash and highly liquid investments with a maturity of between three months and one year from the date of acquisition or opening of the deposit or similar account, and cash on deposit that has a notice period of no less than 90 days.

-1.11 CASH AT BANK AND IN HAND
+1.11 CASH AND CASH EQUIVALENTS

-Cash at bank and in hand includes cash and short term highly liquid investments with a short maturity of three months or less from the date of acquisition or opening of the deposit or similar account and cash on deposit that has a notice period of less than 30 days.
+Cash at bank and in hand includes cash and short term highly liquid investments with a short maturity of three months or less from the date of acquisition or opening of the deposit or similar account and cash on deposit that has a notice period of less than 90 days.